By Charlotte Smith

 The Judge declared the case a mistrial and moved the case to the September docket for case management.
 Case management will be held on September 9th and 10th.

-Attorney McGee polled the jury.
+The jury was polled, according to Attorney McGee.
 He said they were split.
-Some of the members of the jury wanted to find MacKenzie guilty of the felony charges and others wanted to convict him of the misdemeanor charge and dismiss the felony charges.
+Some of the members of the jury wanted to find MacKenzie guilty of the felony charges, and others wanted to convict him of the misdemeanor charge and dismiss the felony charges.

 According to Attorney McGee, the decision to either retry the case or offer a plea will be discussed in September of 2019 during case management.